Patient & Family Stories + Resources

 We are working to treat and cure EB as quickly and efficiently as possible.
 We fulfill our mission by partnering with non-profit and for-profit organizations, foundations, individual donors, and the EB and research communities.

 Leading researchers say treatments and a cure for EB are within reach.
 Though we have made significant progress, we need much greater resources in our pursuit of a cure.
 Partner with us in our mission to further life-saving research for EB.

-Sanfilippo syndrome, otherwise known as Mucopolysaccharidosis (MPS) III, is a group of four genetic diseases, referred as: MPS IIIA, MPS IIIB, MPS IIIC or MPS IIID, that are among 60 known lysosomal storage disorders.
-Children with MPS III are missing the enzyme needed to break down used mucopolysaccharides (long chains of sugar molecules); specifically, heparan sulfate (HS).
+Sanfilippo syndrome, otherwise known as Mucopolysaccharidosis (MPS) III, is a group of four genetic diseases, referred to as: MPS IIIA, MPS IIIB, MPS IIIC or MPS IIID, that are among 60 known lysosomal storage disorders.
+Children with MPS III are missing the enzyme needed to break down glycosaminoglycans or GAGs (long chains of sugar molecules), specifically, heparan sulfate (HS).

-With the missing enzyme, cells within the body are not functioning properly and are not able to fully break down and replace HS, a material which is necessary for building connective tissues.
+Without the missing enzyme, cells within the body are not functioning properly and are unable to fully break down and replace heparan sulfate (HS), a material which is necessary for building connective tissues.